 Depression is not something you can just “shake off,” your boss is not bipolar and Dexter is not an accurate representation of a psychopath.
-We’ve put together a list of the seven common mental health misconceptions that drive us mad in the hope of fostering more awareness of serious mental illnesses.
+We’ve put together a list of the seven common mental health stigmas and misconceptions that drive us mad in the hope of fostering more awareness of serious mental illnesses.

 1. Depression is just a bad mood, and people with depression need to suck it up and “snap out of it.”

-While I realize that this misconception gets tossed around simply because people don’t have a full understanding of depression, if there’s one mental health myth that makes me want to shake the misinformation out of someone, it’s this one.
+While I realize that this misconception gets tossed around simply because people don’t have a full understanding of depression, if there’s one mental health stigma myth that makes me want to shake the misinformation out of someone, it’s this one.
 So many people believe that depression isn’t so much a medical condition as a personality flaw or weakness and that, if people tried hard enough, they could “snap out of it.”
 I promise you, this is so, so, so wrong.

 Depression is a neurological disorder that most psychiatrists believe to be caused by an imbalance of certain neurotransmitters in the brain.
 No matter how hard one wills the feeling to go away, it usually requires therapy and often medication.
 Everyone has felt crappy before, so no one has a problem understanding the feeling.
 But those who haven’t suffered from depression are often incapable of comprehending it being as unremitting and indomitable as it truly is.